nasa-gibs/worldview/config/default/common/config/metadata/layers/multi-mission/hls/HLS_False_Color_Vegetation_Sentinel.md

 **NOTE: This layer is undergoing beta testing.**

+The dynamically generated Reflectance (Bands 11-8A-4, Vegetative Analysis False Color) imagery layer is useful for looking at vegetation.
+Vegetation are in shades of green.
+Burned areas appear bright red, while bare ground appear light red/pink.
+Water is black.

-The Reflectance (Nadir BRDF-Adjusted) product (S30) is available through the HLS project from the Multi-Spectral Instrument (MSI) aboard the European Union’s Copernicus Sentinel-2A and Sentinel-2B satellites.
+The Reflectance imagery layer from Sentinel 2A and 2B/MSI product (S30) is available through the HLS project from the Multi-Spectral Instrument (MSI) aboard the European Union’s Copernicus Sentinel-2A and Sentinel-2B satellites.
 The sensor resolution is 10, 20, and 60 m, imagery resolution is resampled to 30 m, and the temporal resolution is daily with a 5 day revisit time.
 The imagery is available in Worldview/GIBS approximately 2 - 4 days after satellite overpass.
 There is a separate combined Landsat 8 and 9 imagery layer available.

 This imagery layer is provided dynamically through the [NASA Interagency Implementation and Advanced Concepts Team (IMPACT)](https://earthdata.nasa.gov/esds/impact).
 As it is dynamically generated, it may take slightly longer to display than normal.
 The imagery is also only available at higher zoom levels.